IntelligentMap/Cartographer/PLUGIN-GUIDE.md

-# Leaflet Plugin Authoring Guide
+# Cartographer Plugin Authoring Guide

-One of the greatest things about Leaflet is its powerful plugin ecosystem.
+One of the greatest things about Cartographer is its powerful plugin ecosystem.
-The [Leaflet plugins page](http://leafletjs.com/plugins.html) lists dozens of awesome plugins, and more are being added every week.
+The [Cartographer plugins page](http://leafletjs.com/plugins.html) lists dozens of awesome plugins, and more are being added every week.

-This guide lists a number of best practices for publishing a Leaflet plugin that meets the quality standards of Leaflet itself.
+This guide lists a number of best practices for publishing a Cartographer plugin that meets the quality standards of Cartographer itself.

 1. [Presentation](#presentation)
 	- [Repository](#repository)